mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 <!--

-Lets say we're reading this template: Most Ember developers would intuit that they could look for the definition of `Welcome`'s template here:
+Lets say we're reading this template: Most Ember developers would intuit that they could look for the definition of `Welcome`'s component here:

 -->

-- `app/templates/components/welcome.hbs`
+- `app/components/welcome.js`

 <!--